freedomofpress/securedrop/docs/passphrases.rst

 will require the following set of passphrases:

 -  A master passphrase for the persistent volume on the Tails device.
--  A master passphrase for the KeePassX password manager, which unlocks passphrases to:
+-  A master passphrase for the KeePassXC password manager, which unlocks passphrases to:

    -  The Hidden Service value required to connect to the Journalist